IDMNYU/DM-GY-6103/README.md

 DO NOT ADD MEDIA to this repo.
 Learn how to use .gitignore!

 Don't suffer in silence!
-Use the class slack and post in #git or #max!
+Use the class slack and post in #git or #max!!